spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/order-process-modelling-via-state-machines.md

     link: docs/scos/dev/back-end-development/data-manipulation/creating-an-order-management-system-spryker-commerce-os.html
 ---

 State machines help you define, execute and visualize predefined and automated processes.
-It can model events that involve performing a predetermined sequence of actions, for example, in the order process.
+It can model events that involve performing a predetermined sequence of actions—for example, in the order process.

 {% info_block infoBox %}